tari-labs/tari-university/layer2scaling/layer2scaling-landscape/PITCHME.md

 #####
 ##### Opportunities for Tari

-Less than expected as Tari's ticketing use case requires many fast transactions with many parties, not many fast transactions with a single party.
+Less than expected as Tari's ticketing use case requires many fast transactions with many parties, not many fast transactions with a single party

 #####
 #####